goldenson/maximeorefice/_posts/2020-03-15-remote-work.markdown

 date: 2020-03-15
 ---

+Transitioning to working remotely?
+GitLab is sharing everything we've learned as the world's largest all-remote company.

+Download the [Remote Work Plabybook](https://about.gitlab.com/resources/ebook-remote-playbook/?utm_medium=emailsig&utm_source=footer&utm_campaign=allremote&utm_content=remoteplaybook) now, and please don't hesitate to ask me for more information.

 Remote work is rapidly growing these past years.
 A lot of companies are embracing it by choice or constraint due to the recent health pandemic : `COVID19`.

 Some notes about how to work efficiently remotely.